richardcox13/AdventOfCode/README.md

 One folder per day.

-# Advent iof Code 2023
+# Advent of Code 2023

 See https://adventofcode.com/2023

 Five days per folder, with one solution (but not all days/parts use F# projects, but rather FSI).

 # Helpful Information